kparc/kcc/README.md

 To see why this is, it helps to compare the effort of keeping 100 lines of code in sync with rapidly changing environment and free of bugs with to 10,000 lines that do the same thing.

-Against intuition, it is not 100 times easier, it is 10,000 times easier.
+Against all intuition, it is not 100 times easier, it is 10,000 times easier.
 We will soon see why.

 ### wha _*_